Adventures in a Messy Life

 I took a few minutes to show them how you can make it look like lots of individual leaves by drawing lots of little lines in different green colors, and then lightly coloring over it all with another shade of green.

-We then used this as the cover for their botany test.
+We then used this as the cover for their botany test, we could also have looked at parts of plants for kids.
 I had them draw/write out what they learned with some rather detailed and confusing trees.

 alternatives to a traditional test for botany